 Criminal justice data often uses racial and ethnic categories to break down the disproportionately high representation of Black and Hispanic populations in prisons and jails.
 Beyond these categories, however, lies the illusive “other” designation, which lumps together Asian Americans, Pacific Islanders, Native Hawaiians, and of course, American Indians and Alaskan Natives.
 However, as the Census data reveals, disproportionate incarceration rates for these groups are not negligible.
 This practice obscures differences between these groups and makes it difficult to determine how the justice system plays a role in Native communities.
 Specifically:

 - The Bureau of Justice Statistics categorizes American Indian/Alaskan Natives as “other” in their Felony Sentences in State Courts data series.
 According to research by the Native American Voting Rights Coalition, several Native women surveyed mentioned that their husbands/partners were ineligible to vote due to felony convictions, contributing to a variety of barriers that hinder Native American political participation.
 The lack of disaggregated data makes it difficult to determine the exact proportion of Natives who are disenfranchised.

-- According to the American Indian and Alaskan Natives in Local Jails report, there were 31,700 individuals in jail – in addition to those categorized as American Indian/Alaskan Native – who identified as American Indian/Alaskan Native and another race(s), suggesting higher rates of incarceration nationwide if multi-racial individuals were included in Native population counts or rates.
+- According to the American Indian and Alaskan Natives in Local Jails report, there were 56,400 individuals in jails – in addition to those categorized as “single race” American Indian/Alaskan Native – who identified as American Indian/Alaskan Native and another race(s) or ethnicity, suggesting higher rates of incarceration nationwide if multi-racial individuals were included in Native population counts or rates.

 - Rewire.News’s report also highlights how gender categorization of Native populations can often obscure those who identify as Two Spirit, non-binary, or transgender.